 Please, try again in a couple of minutes

-Autoimmune disease.
-The most common cause of hypothyroidism is an autoimmune disorder known as Hashimoto's thyroiditis.
-Autoimmune disorders occur when your immune system produces antibodies that attack healthy tissues.
+- Autoimmune disease.
+The most common cause of hypothyroidism is an autoimmune disease called Hashimoto's disease.
+Autoimmune diseases happen when the immune system makes antibodies that attack healthy tissues.
 Sometimes that process involves the thyroid gland and affects its ability to make hormones.

 - Radiation therapy.
-Radiation used to treat cancers of the head and neck can affect your thyroid gland and may lead to hypothyroidism.
+Radiation used to treat cancers of the head and neck can affect the thyroid gland and lead to hypothyroidism.

-- Medications.
-A number of medications can contribute to hypothyroidism.
-One such medication is lithium, which is used to treat certain psychiatric disorders.
-If you're taking medication, ask your doctor about its effect on your thyroid gland.
+- Medicine.
+A number of medicines may lead to hypothyroidism.
+One such medicine is lithium, which is used to treat some psychiatric disorders.
+If you're taking medicine, ask your heath care provider about its effect on the thyroid gland.

-- Congenital disease.
+- Problems present at birth.
 Some babies are born with a thyroid gland that doesn't work correctly.
 Others are born with no thyroid gland.
-In most cases, the thyroid gland didn't develop normally for unknown reasons, but some children have an inherited form of the disorder.
-Often, infants with congenital hypothyroidism appear normal at birth.
-That's one reason why most states now require newborn thyroid screening.
+In most cases, the reason the thyroid gland didn't develop properly is not clear.
+But some children have an inherited form of a thyroid disorder.
+Often, infants born with hypothyroidism don't have noticeable symptoms at first.
+That's one reason why most states require newborn thyroid screening.

 - Pituitary disorder.
-A relatively rare cause of hypothyroidism is the failure of the pituitary gland to produce enough thyroid-stimulating hormone (TSH) — usually because of a benign tumor of the pituitary gland.
+A relatively rare cause of hypothyroidism is the failure of the pituitary gland to make enough thyroid-stimulating hormone (TSH).
+This is usually because of a noncancerous tumor of the pituitary gland.

 - Pregnancy.
-Some women develop hypothyroidism during or after pregnancy (postpartum hypothyroidism), often because they produce antibodies to their own thyroid gland.
-Left untreated, hypothyroidism increases the risk of miscarriage, premature delivery and preeclampsia — a condition that causes a significant rise in a woman's blood pressure during the last three months of pregnancy.
-It can also seriously affect the developing fetus.
+Some people develop hypothyroidism during or after pregnancy.
+If hypothyroidism happens during pregnancy and isn't treated, it raises the risk of pregnancy loss, premature delivery and preeclampsia.
+Preeclampsia causes a significant rise in blood pressure during the last three months of pregnancy.
+Hypothyroidism also can seriously affect the developing fetus.

 Although anyone can develop hypothyroidism, you're at an increased risk if you:

 - Infertility.
-Low levels of thyroid hormone can interfere with ovulation, which impairs fertility.
-In addition, some of the causes of hypothyroidism — such as autoimmune disorder — can also impair fertility.
+Low levels of thyroid hormone can interfere with ovulation, which can limit fertility.
+Some of the causes of hypothyroidism, such as autoimmune disorders, also can harm fertility.

 Birth defects.
-Babies born to women with untreated thyroid disease may have a higher risk of birth defects compared to babies born to healthy mothers.
-These children are also more prone to serious intellectual and developmental problems.
+Babies born to people with untreated thyroid disease may have a higher risk of birth defects compared with babies born to mothers who do not have thyroid disease.

-Infants with untreated hypothyroidism present at birth are at risk of serious problems with both physical and mental development.
-But if this condition is diagnosed within the first few months of life, the chances of normal development are excellent.
+Infants with hypothyroidism present at birth that goes untreated are at risk of serious physical and mental development problems.
+But if the condition is diagnosed within the first few months of life, the chances of typical development are excellent.